 In the case of disputes related to additional tax assessments made by the tax authorities, the taxpayer will also be notified of an infraction procedure.
 Notwithstanding the possibility of immediately paying the administrative penalty or challenging the decision that determined the administrative penalty on its own merits, the law provides that this process may remain suspended until a final decision is reached in the tax dispute concerning the legality of the tax assessment.
 Usually, taxpayers opt for the latter alternative because the infraction file will be closed if they win the tax dispute.

-Primarily, tax audits follow a general National Plan for tax and customs audits (the so-called PNAITA) that is approved every year by the government.
-The National Plan defines the programme of action, the criteria to be used and the taxpayers to be audited, and establishes the targets to be achieved by the different tax services.
+Primarily, tax audits follow the general National Plan for tax and customs audits (the so-called PNAITA) that is approved every year by the government.
+The National Plan defines the programme of action, the criteria to be used and the taxpayers to be audited and establishes the targets to be achieved by the different tax services.

 Tax audits may, therefore, be initiated following:

-Moreover, specific taxpayers are permanently on the radar of the Portuguese tax authorities, in particular large companies and HNWI.
+Moreover, specific taxpayers are permanently on the radar of the Portuguese tax authorities, in particular large companies and high net worth individuals (HNWI).

 Under the current regulations, these entities are accompanied by a special large taxpayers’ unit (LTU) that targets such entities using the following criteria.

-The government also prepares and releases a triennial Strategic Plan to Combat Tax and Customs Fraud and Evasion (the current one concerns the period 2018-20), and presents an annual report to Parliament, setting out the relevant actions that were put in place to achieve those goals and presenting statistics on different subjects under analysis.
+The government also prepares and releases a triennial Strategic Plan to Combat Tax and Customs Fraud and Evasion (the current one concerns the period 2018-20, which was extended by an addendum for 2021-2022 and is still being applied in 2023, despite not being formally extended for this year), and presents an annual report to Parliament, setting out the relevant actions that were put in place to achieve those goals and presenting statistics on different subjects under analysis).

 As a rule, a tax audit may be initiated within the statute of limitations period, which in principle corresponds to a four-year period following the taxable event.
 If a criminal proceeding related to the tax audit is initiated within that period, the statute of limitations is extended and the tax authorities may make a tax assessment until the end of the year following the date on which that proceeding is closed, or a final decision becomes res judicata.